SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): bool
 ```

-Removes a attribute-group of a container-type
+Remove an attribute group of a container type

 ```